SIRTX Font format

 The SIRTX Font format is used as a native format for pixel (bitmap) fonts.
 It provides support for full Unicode range of characters, up to 64 thousand glyphs, with a maximum size of 255 by 255 pixels.

 The font files are divided in four blocks.
-The magic, the header, the character map, and the glyph data.
+The magic, the headers, the character map, and the glyph data.
 The magic is used to identify the format and it's version.
-The header includes the glyph geometry and count.
+The headers include the glyph geometry and glyph count.
+They may also hold additional metadata such as the font's name or additional geometry hints.
 The character map maps Unicode code points to specific glyphs.
 And the glyph data contains the actual bitmaps.
 All but the glyph data is 8 byte aligned.
 All data in the format is in network byte order (big endian).

 The file magic is a string of eight bytes: 0x00, 0x07, 0x53 ("S"), 0x46 ("F"), 0x0d ("\r"), 0x0a ("\n"), 0xc0, 0x0a ("\n").
 This magic is fixed for all files of this type.